Helping you make the transition

 From March 2021 HMRC will be moving all remaining businesses with a taxable turnover above £85,000 onto MTD.
 If you have not yet signed up to MTD you must do so now or you may be charged a penalty.

 For those businesses with a turnover below £85,000, MTD for VAT will apply from April 2022.

-From 1 April 2019 just over 1 million businesses who are registered for VAT with taxable turnover above £85,000 will need to maintain their VAT records digitally.
-VAT returns will also need to be submitted directly from compatible software.
-You WILL NOT be able to use the current HMRC VAT portal to input your VAT return figures, they will have to go through the new ‘digital’ gateway.
-Read more now to find out about how Making Tax Digital will affect you.
+VAT returns will need to be submitted directly from compatible software.
+You WILL NOT be able to use the current HMRC VAT portal to input your VAT return figures.
+They will have to go through the new 'digital' gateway.

 What does Making Tax Digital mean?